 Considering there are more than seven million owner-occupied homes in the UK with an outstanding mortgage, this is a very small number of cases in relative terms.
 This also shows that, in the vast majority of cases, lenders will do all they can to keep borrowers in their own home, and that repossession really is the last resort.

-For homeowners who need a helping hand with their mortgage, there’s a number of solutions that can be raised with your mortgage broker or lender.
+For homeowners who need a helping hand with their mortgage, there are a number of solutions that can be raised with your mortgage broker or lender.

 Mortgage payment holidays

-Mostly unheard of until a couple of months ago, mortgage payment holidays have made headlines in 2020 2.
+Previously a rarity, mortgage payment holidays made headlines in 2020 2.

 In simple terms, if you’re finding it difficult to pay your mortgage as a result of COVID-19, then you may be able to apply to your lender for a mortgage payment holiday.
 This means that for a pre-determined period — in most cases three months — you won’t need to make any mortgage payments, although you'll have to make up for the missed payments at a later date.